-Drone Elephant Recognition App Aids Nonprofit, Team Evolutio Wins Best Overall for Computer Science at MSU’s Design Day
+Drone Elephant ML App Aids Nonprofit, Team Evolutio Wins Best for CompSci at MSU’s Design Day

 Posted on December 16, 2019